frontendparham/forkify-app/README.md

 - Display number of pages between the pagination buttons (Added)
 - Ability to sort search results by duration or number of ingredients (Added)
 - Perform ingredient validation in view, before submitting the form (Added)
-- Improve recipe ingredient input: separate in multiple fields and allow more than 6 ingredients
-- Shopping list feature: button on recipe to add ingredients to a list
+- Shopping list feature: button on recipe to add ingredients to a list (Added)
-- Get nutrition data on each ingredient from spoonacularapi (https://spoonacular.com/food-api) and calculate total calories of recipe
+- Get nutrition data on each ingredient from spoonacularapi (https://spoonacular.com/food-api) and calculate total calories of recipe (Developing)

 ### What I learned